 For most companies, Active DirectoryActive Directory (AD) is a directory service that Microsoft developed for the Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
 Initially, Active Directory was only in charge of centralized domain management.
 (AD) or LDAPLightweight Directory Access Protocol (LDAP) is a lightweight client-server protocol for accessing directory services, specifically X.500-based directory services.
 LDAP runs over TCP/IP or other connection oriented transfer services. play the central role in coordinating identity and access management policies.
 Directory integration typically serves as a "source of truth" for user identities, and it provides access control to on-premises resources such as networks, file servers, and web applications.
 A by-product of the transition to cloud applications is the proliferation of separate user stores; each cloud application typically is implemented independently and therefore has its own unique database of user credentials.

-Okta's cloud-based identity and access management (IAM) service solves these problems with a single integration point that provides a highly available solution for all cloud and web-based application Active Directory integrations.
+The Okta cloud-based identity and access management (IAM) service simplifies user management by providing a single integration point for all cloud and web-based application AD integrations.